sfc-gh-mstora/ai_extract/README.md

 - **AI_EXTRACT (AISQL)**: Extracts information from an input string or file.
 - **PARSE_DOCUMENT**: Returns the extracted content from a document on a Snowflake stage as a JSON-formatted string.
-- This function supports two types of extraction, Optical Character Recognition (OCR), and layout.

 ---